MicrosoftDocs/query-docs/query-languages/dax/rank-function-dax.md

     	ORDERBY(
     		'DimGeography'[StateProvinceName], desc,
     		'DimGeography'[City], asc),
+      LAST,
     	PARTITIONBY(
     		'DimGeography'[EnglishCountryRegionName])))
 ORDER BY [EnglishCountryRegionName] asc, [StateProvinceName] desc, [City] asc
 ```

 Returns a table that ranks each geography with the same EnglishCountryRegionName, by their StateProvinceName and City.
+Blank \<orderBy> column values are sorted on the end.

 ## See also